 And if you think that living in the Caribbean full- or part-time is a luxury only A-list celebrities can afford, think again.
 Dominica's prices are refreshingly down-to-earth: A modest but comfortable home can be built for as little as 25K (naturally, you could pay much more, but why bother).

 Unlike other Eastern European countries with Slavic origins, Romania, whose name means 'land of the Romans,' absorbed much of the culture, religion, and language of the Roman Empire.
 Bordered by the Black Sea (which is being called "The Next Riviera") and the Danube River, with the Transylvanian Alps and Carpathian Mountains nestled in the center of the country, Romania has long stretches of seacoast, mountains, forests, medieval villages and gothic castles galore, giving it all the makings of a fairy-tale setting.

 Despite being the capital of a developing nation, Kuala Lumpur is a modern cosmopolitan with clean streets and every modern convenience to found in New York or London.
 Compared with other major Asian cities (Tokyo, Singapore, and Hong Kong, for example), Kuala Lumpur is downright cheap.
 The cost of 2-bedroom rental apartments begins at around $225 per month and 3-bedroom houses start at $35,000.
 Naturally, comparable housing in expatriate communities or the luxurious homes that date from British colonial period can set you back considerably more.

 The plant and animal life are unmatched, giving opportunities for close-up experiences with bird-life (including kiwis), seals, dolphins and whales.
 Enjoy the chance to explore two of the richest wine regions on the planet, taste wonderful cuisine, stroll on sandy beaches.
 Prefer urban living?
 Immerse yourself in the culture of the capital Wellington or the large cities of Auckland or Christchurch.

 Many people tend to associate African countries with wars, famine and political unrest rather than the good life, but Zanzibar, Tanzania is an exception.
 Located only a short distance off the east coast of Africa, exotic Zanzibar has lured explorers, traders and colonists for centuries.
 The islands' powdery white sand beaches, swaying palm trees and turquoise waters continue to attract European and Asian tourists.

 What You Should Know Before Buying Abroad

-Do your homework.
+Do your homework

 Having a local attorney is a must.
 Ask your real estate agent or a fellow expatriate to recommend an attorney.
 The local American embassy can also provide a list of referrals.
 If you plan of purchasing property in a place where English is not the official language, you should insist on a bilingual lawyer who is able to translate all relevant legal documents.

 Find out the specifics about your new home-to-be: from the local political and economic situation to the daily cost-of-living.
 The last thing you want is to sink money into a place that's unstable.

-3. Finding a realtor.
+Finding a Realtor

 There are many horror stories of people who have either dealt with either unscrupulous or misinformed parties, costing them thousands of dollars (and in a few cases, their entire investment).
 Don't be one of those who learn the hard way.
 Some U.S., UK and Australian firms have representatives or pre-screened affiliates abroad.

 Your attorney should then receive a copy of the title and verify that the property is free from any liens or claims against the property.
 They should also advise you of any strange archaic laws, like those in parts of Canada that allow anyone to fish on your land, those in England and France that allow sheep to pass through your property, those in rural Italy that give your neighbors first-refusal rights on any land used for agricultural purposes (which could leave someone else with the fruit in the vineyard or olive grove on "your" property), or historic construction bans that prevent you from making any external changes to a property (even installing a pool).

 Your U.S. bank will only lend you the money for your foreign abode if you're willing to use other assets for collateral, like your existing home or automobile, CDs or brokerage account.
 Some foreign banks will extend a mortgage once you've opened an account, but most likely, you will have to pay cash.
 If you decide to open a foreign bank account, you must report its existence to the U.S. Treasury Department.

 You may be considering offsetting costs by renting out your foreign home while you're not there or setting it up as a short-term vacation rental.
 While the extra income can be a big bonus, countries such as Mexico and France have strict eviction laws (in France it can take up to 3 years to evict tenants who decide to stay without paying, unless you demonstrate to the courts that you've found your tenant a suitable similar rental to move into).

 If you make a decision to rent out your property, you will be required to report rental income on your U.S. tax return (you may also be required to do the same with your "new" country of residence).
 Since the United States has reciprocal tax treaties with dozens of countries, you probably don't have to worry about double-taxation, since any amount paid abroad will be credited against your U.S. tax bill.

 After making your purchase, you should be sure to draft a local will to ensure your property is passed along to your heirs.
 Complicated legal and financial issues, strange covenants, and squatters could make that villa in the south of France or farmhouse in Tuscany seem like more trouble than it's worth.

 *All prices in US dollars.